frankllin-sec/Labs-experience/Warzone-1/README.md

 The Brim to VirusTotal to Wireshark pivot became a repeatable workflow by the end of the room.
 Tracing the MirrorBlast/TA505 attribution and retracing the multi-IP attack chain felt methodical rather than like guesswork.

 **What I need to improve:**
 The second dropped-file question took two incorrect attempts and I'm still not fully confident in the final path I landed on.
-I need more practice reading raw TCP stream output under time pressure, picking the right file path out of a wall of hex-adjacent text is slower for me than it should be.
-I also want to get quicker at noticing when a question doesn't match the evidence (like the "domain" question that wasn't actually a domain) instead of assuming I'm the one who made the mistake.
+I need more practice reading raw TCP stream output under time pressure, picking the right file path .

 ---
 <p align="center">